tianrenz2/RPmirror/README.md

 # RPmirror
-For more details, see my blog below: https://tianrenz2.github.io/Smart-Mirror/
+For more details, see my blog: https://tianrenz2.github.io/Smart-Mirror/